-they, for whom we have determined to offer up our prayers, whether this present world still detain them in the flesh. or the world to come hath already received them out of their bodies, may, by the clemency of thy goodness, all thy saints interceding for them, obtain pardon and full remission of all their sins.
-Through our Lord Jeans Christ, thy Son, who liveth and reigneth, one God with thee and the holy Ghost. world without end.
+they, for whom we have determined to offer up our prayers, whether this present world still detain them in the flesh, or the world to come hath already received them out of their bodies, may, by the clemency of thy goodness, all thy saints interceding them, obtain pardon and full remission of all their sins.
+Lord Through our Jesus Christ, thy Son, who liveth and reigneth, one God with thee and the holy Ghost, world without end.